 Additionally, if the prosecutor has any reason to believe that you committed an act that inflicts “serious or aggravated injury” on the other person, even without a weapon and without the intent to commit murder or inflict great bodily harm less than murder, you could face the felony charge of aggravated domestic violence.

 As serious as the immediate penalties for domestic violence are, the collateral consequences of these convictions are often unexpected and can be even worse.
-A conviction for any of the offenses described above can lead to loss of employment, loss of gun rights, loss of housing and more.
-Additionally, a conviction for domestic violence can adversely affect an individual’s parental rights and can have a drastic impact on divorce proceedings.
-As a result, we often see accusations of domestic violence being used as a weapon or tool where a divorce is imminent.
+A conviction for any of the offenses described above can lead to the loss of the following:

 Contrary to popular belief, even if the alleged victim changes their mind and refuses to testify or cooperate with law enforcement, the prosecutor can still move forward with charges.
 Changes in Michigan law allow prosecutors to bring evidence against you even when the accusing party refuses to show up or cooperate in court.
 Additionally, the rules of evidence in Michigan may allow the prosecutor to introduce instances of past alleged domestic violence that may or may not have occurred even where it was never reported and there is no record of it happening.